Ankit12011996/Clinical-trial-recommenderation-/README.md

 [](https://linktodocumentation)

+1.Use code_bert.ipynb to train the transformer model, 2.trial_recommender.ipynb to make collaborative filtering, 3.app.py is to access front-end in flask(HTML & CSS)

 If you want to fine tune the model for other task, you need to follow the same data-structure as in selected_columns.csv, that is features(comma-seperated text) and label (numerically encoded).